OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 Working on Your Branch
 ======================

-Before you can execut OpenMDAO in any way, you must build and activate the virtual development environment.
+Before you can execute OpenMDAO in any way, you must build and activate the virtual development environment.
 If you have not done this, please see :ref:`Installing-from-Source`.